 In September 2009, the Athletes' Commission was again renewed during the 3rd European Athletes' Assembly in Moscow, with a mandate through to 2013, and the chair was entrusted to canoe/kayak champion Antonio Rossi (ITA).

-In November 2009, the General Assembly held in Lisbon (POR) elected the Executive Committee that will be in charge until 2013.
+In November 2009, the General Assembly held in Lisbon (POR) elected the Executive Committee that has been in charge until 2013.

 Apart its Athletes' Commission, the Association currently has eight Commissions: